babab/pycommand/doc/index.rst

 The `CommandBase` class was originally written for *DisPass*, which is a password manager/generator, as a means to easily define new subcommands and have auto-generated usage messages.
-Because I want to have this in other projects I've decided to put it in the cheeseshop.
+Because I want to have this in other projects I've decided to put it in the cheeseshop in 2013.
+It has since been refined for more generic usage and has proven to be stable and workable throughout the years.

 .. include:: ../CHANGELOG.rst